 The Spaces in Between: Following the Route of Keystone XL

 As proposed, the Keystone XL Pipeline would run from Hardisty, Alberta, to Steele City, Nebraska.
-Because the pipeline is a buried, hidden thing, I thought I should see what goes on aboveground—how the land where the oil comes from is treated.
+Because the pipeline is a buried, hidden thing, I went to Alberta to see what goes on aboveground—how the land where the oil comes from is treated.
 In May 2017 I started my trip north of the Hardisty refinery in Fort McMurray, Alberta, the center of the tar sands mining industry, and spent six weeks exploring two provinces and three states, driving several thousand miles to see the landscape the 1,100-mile pipeline would go through.

-Surface mining of tar sands completely removes the complex ecosystem of the forest, diverts rivers and streams, and drains or excavates wetlands.
-Hydraulic shovels and mammoth trucks remove the tar sands—2 metric tons of sand are removed to produce one barrel of oil—from deep open pits.
-One effect of this land clearing is the displacement of birds and wildlife.
-Black bears are shot when they wander into oil sands workers’ camps to scavenge, and the Canadian government has proposed shooting and poisoning wolves as a remedy for the woodland caribou’s loss of habitat.
+I recognized the feeling when I arrived in northern Alberta and saw what surface mining of tar sands does to the land.
+It completely removes the complex ecosystem of the boreal forest, diverts rivers and streams, and drains or excavates wetlands.
+Hydraulic shovels and mammoth trucks remove the tar sands—two metric tons of sand are removed to produce one barrel of oil—from deep open pits, creating one of the dirtiest sources of oil in the world.

 On a barely two-lane dirt road in Holt County, Nebraska, I stopped along the Niobrara River.
 It is a very isolated stretch of road, and I didn’t see any people or cars, but as I walked I could hear children laughing.
 I finally found them in the river—a dozen girls in the right place on a very hot day.
 Over and over they caught the current, yelled at each other to get out of the current, and swam back upstream to start again.
 Soon after, on the last day of my trip, I walked for hours along the Platte River at the Rowe Audubon Sanctuary.
 In spring, up to 500,000 sandhill cranes, a much smaller number of endangered whooping cranes, and a multitude of other migratory birds congregate along an 80-mile stretch of the river, some on their way to nesting grounds along the migratory route to Wood Buffalo National Park in northern Alberta.
 On a weekday in June, I was the only one there, and there were very few birds of any kind.